simphotonics/generic_reader/README.md

 ```

 For user defined data-types that may be defined in terms of other user defined types it can be a sightly more difficult task to read the underlying constant value.
-[GenericReader] provides a systematic way of retrieving constant objects with arbitrary types.
+[GenericReader] is aimed at retrieving compile-time constant expressions with arbitrary types.

 ## Terminology

 User defined data-types are often a composition of other types, as illustrated in the example below.
-In order to retrieve a constant value of type `User` one has to retrieve its components first.
+In order to retrieve a constant value of type `User` one has to retrieve its components of type  `int`, `Name`, and `Age` first.
 ```Dart
 class Age{
   const Age(this.age);